exercism/v3/languages/ruby/exercises/concept/floating-point-numbers/.docs/instructions.md

 #=> 201.75375
 ```

-Note that the value returned is an istance of `Float`.
+Note that the value returned is an instance of `Float`.

 ### 3. Calculate the years before reaching the desired balance